bronson/gird/README.md

   * A girded hierarchy can use both styles interchangeably.
   * Therefore, gird should search back up to the root filesystem looking for a deep Girdfile before assuming scattered.
 * Bash is now getting really constrictive... it's past time to write in a different language.
+  * the inconsistencies in find and sort and dash vs bash vs zsh are just about unsolvable.
+* Add a --convert command that quickly converts exploded Girdfiles to single and back.
 * Maybe `gird --add` should be a synonym for `gird --init` and `gird --reset`.
   * "Here, I want you to add this directory to everything being girded"
 * Have a way to verify just the hierarchy, not the checksums.